 Preparation and process

 Although I research a lot, I tend to spend minimal time preparing my actual art.
-There are no demo sketches, or journal plans.
+There are no demo sketches or journal plans.
 I really don’t work that way.
 It snags me up somewhat: I feel a turmoil of impatience to start the actual card design as my body feels primed to just start.
 I just know what I want to do.
 I catch glimpses of a look or feel of the card with a basic outline of what I want to convey: there is a spontaneous response to the words that I read.

 I often forget to photograph the key stages of my tarot card work in progress because I get so caught up in the magic of it all.
 I create spontaneously with the information and materials that are available.

-I try not to alter the final image created, but sometimes I make minor adjustments if something rubs with me for the wrong reasons, or I am concerned how my card will be perceived.
+I try not to alter the final image created, but sometimes I make minor adjustments if something rubs with me for the wrong reasons, or I am concerned about how my card will be perceived.
 Sometimes, a social media comment prompts a change.
-Although I am hermit-like, I don’t mind sharing the rustic side of my art in social media and am open to constructive feedback.
+Although I am hermit-like, I don’t mind sharing the rustic side of my art on social media and am open to constructive feedback.
 My social media style is ‘rustic’ and I am okay with that now…

 I would describe my current work as mixed media, digitally collaged art.
 Plus, it is art created out of limitations of skill and space.
 I wholeheartedly embrace those limitations!
 I see them as my power tools!
-You see, I am a self-taught artist who has no desire to create perfect fine art representations of Nature etc. I like to flirt with the edges of my limitations: that is where the gold is and where unique art finds a way onto the paper.
-Of course, I love to develop my skills, but only in the service of my imperfection.
+You see, I am a self-taught artist who has no desire to create perfect fine art representations of Nature, etc. I like to flirt with the edges of my limitations: that is where the gold is and where unique art finds its way onto the paper.
+Of course, I love to develop my skills, but only in the service of my imperfections.
 The quirkier the art, the better.
 I often find my best visual representation when creating my art through the eyes of the ‘beginners mind’.
-I embrace my random curiosity and my art-style evolves over time.
+I embrace my random curiosity and my art style evolves over time.
 My technique is not practicing until things are just right…I just do it!
 I know that I am inspired by my surroundings (like we all are).
 For the tarot approach, I was motivated by textile art exhibitions and feeling the pull to bring more needlework to my art process

 Some of my limitations have been practical.
 Since moving to London, I have lived in small flats where work and everyday living combine.
 With only a small table, art trolley, laptop and printer as my craft area, I have become used to working in small spaces.
 That is where my Photoshop collaging started.
 I scan in my paintings and drawings and collate them digitally to utilise and arrange on my card designs.
 I don’t have room to keep/store all my paintings and drawing layers.
 I just keep my favourites.

-A downside for my business, is that I have difficulty staying with a product once I have created it.
+A downside for my business is that I have difficulty staying with a product once I have created it.
 What I mean by that is, the continued re-invention of presenting a product in different ways such as mugs, cushions, fridge magnets, calendars etc, or marketing doesn’t appeal to me.
 Once my project is done, I prefer it to stand alone and organically move out into the world.